-It is located in the chest (or thoracic) cavity and just to the left of the centre of a human’s chest.
+It is located in the thoracic (or chest) cavity and slightly to the left of the centre of a human’s chest.
 Despite working all the time, the heart never gets tired.

 Let’s look at a simplified diagram of the heart.

 The heart has four chambers: two atria and two ventricles.
 At the top of the heart, we find the left atrium and the right atrium, and at the bottom, we find the left ventricle and the right ventricle.
 The atria and ventricles are separated by valves.

 |Heart Chamber||Processes in the chamber|

 |Right atrium||The right atrium receives deoxygenated blood from the body, and then contracts, forcing the blood into the right ventricle.|

 |Right ventricle||The right ventricle contracts, pumping blood into the pulmonary artery, which carries the blood to the lungs so it can be oxygenated.|

 |Left atrium||The left atrium receives oxygenated blood from the lungs and then contracts, forcing the blood into the left ventricle.|